Bredon Homology of Partition Complexes: Approximations

-In the case that the collection contains only one conjugacy class of subgroups of $G$, it is possible to give an explicit approximation to a $G$-space $X$, with associated homology and cohomology calculations.
+Next, we give an explicit description of the approximation for a collection consisting of a single subgroup of $G$ together with its conjugates.
+We also record the Bredon homology and cohomology of the approximation.
 Let $D$ be a subgroup of $G$, and let $\Dcal$ be the collection consisting of all conjugates of $D$ in $G$.
-We write $N$ for the normalizer of $D$ in $G$, and $W$ for the quotient $N/D$.
-Note that $N$ acts on the free contractible $W$-space $EW$, and also on the fixed point set $X^D$.
+Recall that the normalizer $N_{G}(D)$ acts on the fixed point space $X^D$, and also on the free contractible $W_{G}(D)$-space~$EW_{G}(D)$

 \begin{lemma} With the above notation, let $F=X^D$.
 Then for any $G$-space $X$, the natural map